WRITING STYLE: 4.5/5

 In the present day, maestro lawyer from Gurgaon Raghuram Surya receives a notice of requisition from the government of India for vacating and providing his ancient castle and the Samadhi grounds for an urgent matter of national importance.

 Assisted by the formidable scientist Sheila, who has been assigned to study the evil lurking in Gudem, Raghuram takes on the Machiavellian politician Kiromal and his tantric ally.
 The aim is to contain the evil and to finish the work which the cripple started in the 1970s.
 That is Raghuram’s destiny.
 But will Raghuram be able to fulfil it?
 Will he be able to contain the evil called Sutram?
 To know this and much more about this interesting story, read this excellent piece of sci-fic-historical-thriller-fiction today!

-The story moves at the steady pace and does not let you wander away till the time you finally read it completely.
-Vadhan’s writing style is fast paced and thrill inducing.
-He also does a very good job of shrouding the Sutram in chill inducing mystery, and that too throughout the book.
+The story moves at the steady pace and does not let you wander away until the time you finally read it completely.
+Vadhan’s writing style is fast-paced and thrill-inducing.
+He also does a very good job of shrouding the Sutram in chill-inducing mystery, and that too throughout the book.

 The climax is befitting and does justice to the plot and there is such an interesting twist in the end that I had to read it twice to understand that it really happened.
 Vadhan has very cleverly left some loose ends which will make the book two very plausible and workable.
 All in all, the book is one of the best reads I have read so far this year and with a five out of five stars in rating, I definitely recommend it to all my readers.